rmondejar-pni/F5-iWorkflow_REST-npm/README.md

 `node ./iWorkflow.js delete myTenant1 myTestDeployment`

 There is no JSON response to this action.
 Receiving a `HTTP 200` response code indicates a successful deletion.
-If you receive a `404 - Not Found`, check the service name.
+If you receive a `404 - Not Found`, check the service name is correct using `node ./iWorkflow.js list service [tenant]`.